 FictionRon Carlson’s most recent novel is Return to Oakpine.
-He is the author of ten books of fiction, including the novel The Signal from Viking and his selected stories A Kind of Flying from W.W.
-Norton.
-His short stories have appeared in Esquire, Harpers, The New Yorker, Tin House and other journals, as well as The Best American Short Stories, The O'Henry Prize Series, The Pushcart Prize Anthology, The Norton Anthology of Short Fiction and other anthologies; they have been performed on National Public Radio’s “This American Life” and “Selected Shorts.”
-His book on writing fiction is Ron Carlson Writes a Story.
-Carlson has been awarded a National Endowment for the Arts Fellowship, the Cohen Prize at Ploughshares, the McGinnis Award at the Iowa Review, the Aspen Literary Award; and his novel Five Skies was One Book Rhode Island in 2009.
-His two collections of poetry are Room Serviceand The Blue Box from Red Hen Press.
-Mr. Carlson is Director of the Graduate Program in Fiction.
+His short stories have appeared in Esquire, Harpers, The New Yorker, The Atlantic Monthly, and other journals, as well as The Best American Short Stories, The O'Henry Prize Series, The Pushcart Prize Anthology, The Norton Anthology of Short Fiction and other anthologies; they have been performed on National Public Radio’s “This American Life” and “Selected Shorts.”
+Ron Carlson Writes a Story, his book on writing is taught widely.
+He is the author of two books of poems, Room Service and The Blue Box.
+He has been awarded a National Endowment for the Arts Fellowship, the Cohen Prize at Ploughshares, the McGinnis Award at the Iowa Review, the Aspen Literary Award; n and his novel Five Skies was One Book Rhode Island in 2009.
+Mr. Carlson teaches fiction at the University of California, Irvine.

 Michelle Latiolais is is the author of the novel She; Widow--a collection of stories shortlisted for The Believer Book Award; the novel A Proper Knowledge; and the novel Even Now, which received the Gold Medal for Fiction from the Commonwealth Club of California.
 She is a Professor of English at the University of California at Irvine, where she co-directs the Programs in Writing.
 She lives in Los Angeles.